wofsauge/IsaacDocs/docs/EntityPlayer.md

 #### int GetBlackHearts ( ) {: .copyable aria-label='Functions' }
 This does not return the # of black hearts, this returns the bit mask for which soul hearts are black hearts.

+???- example "Example"
+    Imagine we have the following setup of hearts, where S= Soul Heart, r= Red Hearts and B= Black heart:

+    ```
+    B S S B B S S B B
+    ```

+    Calling the function will return:

+    ```lua
+    Isaac.GetPlayer():GetBlackHearts() -- returns 409, which is 0001 1001 1001 in binary.
+Therefore, the read order is right to left
+    ```

 ___
 ### Get·Blood·Charge () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }